 Emily Jones, Associate Professor in Public Policy, Blavatnik School of Government, University of Oxford.
 She directs the Global Economic Governance Programme, a research programme dedicated to fostering research and debate into how global markets and institutions can better serve the needs of people in developing countries.
 DPhil in International Political Economy, University of Oxford, and MSc in Development Economics, SOAS, University of London.
-Prior to academia she worked for as an economist in Ghana's Ministry of Trade and Industry, for Oxfam GB, and for the UK Department for International Development.
+Prior to academia she worked as an economist in Ghana's Ministry of Trade and Industry, for Oxfam GB, and for the UK Department for International Development.

 Senior Advisors (CIs on the project)

 Ngaire Woods, Dean, Blavatnik School of Government and Professor of International Political Economy, University of Oxford.
 Research on global economic governance, the challenges of globalization, global development, and the role of international institutions.
 Served as an Advisor to the IMF Board, to the UNDP’s Human Development Report, and to the Commonwealth Heads of Government.
 She has also served as a member of the IMF European Regional Advisory Group, and Chair of a World Economic Forum’s Global Agenda Council.

 Thorsten Beck, Professor of Banking and Finance, Cass Business School, City University London.
 Formerly professor of economics at Tilburg University and the founding chair of the European Banking Center.
 PhD from the University of Virginia and an MA from the University of Tübingen in Germany.
 Worked in the research department of the World Bank and as consultant for the IMF, the European Commission, and the German Development Corporation.
 Country experience includes Bangladesh, Bolivia, Brazil, China, Colombia, Egypt, Mexico, Russia and several countries in sub-Saharan Africa.